UnrealMultiple/TShockPlugin/CNPCShop/README.en.md

-# CNPCSHOP custom NPC store
+# CNPCShop custom NPC store

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Meggy, Liver Emperor Xien updated 1449
+- Author: Megghy, Gan Di Xi En Update 1449
 - - 出处: [github](https://github.com/Megghy/CNPCShop)
-- Make you customize the products sold by NPC
+- Enables you to customize the goods sold by NPC.

 ## Update log